The PDF Format Is A Complete Marketing Resource

 Although early adopters were hampered by molasses slow dialup modem downloads—think hours, maybe days, of imperceptible transfers, not to mention designing and publishing using prehistoric word processors that drove the introduction of dedicated desktop page layout apps—the excitement of being able to add formatting, typography, color, and images to resemble a print document was real.

 The case study below illustrates why PDFs remain a powerful tool when configured to take advantage of both visual elements and hidden metadata.

-Media options for digital communications offer a lot of choices.
-I think the PDF is perhaps the most versatile for a variety of reasons.
-And while virtually anyone can produce a baseline edition, optimized versions require the right tools and techniques.
+Media options for digital communications offer plenty of choices.
+PDFs are the most versatile for a variety of reasons.
+Anyone can produce a baseline edition, but optimized versions require the right tools and techniques.

 Not Just For Restaurant Menus